dbt-labs/corp/handbook.md

 Employees are encouraged to dress comfortably for work, while also maintaining appropriate attire for a business setting.
 Please do not wear anything that other employees might find offensive or that might make coworkers uncomfortable.
 Our goal is to provide a workplace environment that is comfortable and inclusive for all employees.

 We expect that your business attire, although casual, will exhibit common sense and professionalism.
-If you wouldn’t wear it in front of your grandmother, please don’t wear it to work!
 If you have any questions about what this means in practice, please consult your immediate supervisor.

 While employees rarely need to travel for work, it is sometimes required.
 If you find yourself traveling to meet a client, be sure to ask about the dress code prior to your visit!